Athayna/hsrm-fairy-tale-mirror/README.md

 # Fairy Tale Mirror
-> A project for the course "Mensch-Computer-Interaktion" at Hochschule RheinMain involving a voice controlled smart mirror for children
+> A project for the course "Human Computer Interaction" at Hochschule RheinMain in 5th semester involving a voice controlled smart mirror for children

 ## Features